nursenakrbs/Crowdley/readme.txt

-# Crowdley
- Undergrad Freshman Project - An Android application to track the population of campus buildings

 03

 CROWDLEY

-An Android  application for Bilkent members to be able to see the level of density of particular areas through a Bilkent map, and the ability to see several different cafÃ©s and some certain places (like sports center or Mayfest lawn) in these areas.
+An Android  application for Bilkent members to be able to see the level of density of particular areas through a Bilkent map, and the ability to see several different cafés and some certain places (like sports center or Mayfest lawn) in these areas.
 In addition to this, user will be able to see some specialties about these places like working hours or menus etc.

-SÄ±la Ä°nci & Melike Arslan: Worked on MapsActivity class and Google Maps API and did the xml of places' pages.
+Sýla Ýnci & Melike Arslan: Worked on MapsActivity class and Google Maps API and did the xml of places' pages.
-Yavuzselim TaÅŸÃ§Ä±: Worked on Firebase to add users to certain buildings in check-in part Nursena Kurubas: Worked on check-in part, wrote the code of OpeningActivity and CheckinActivity and did the xml of them.
+Yavuzselim Taþçý: Worked on Firebase to add users to certain buildings in check-in part Nursena Kurubaþ: Worked on check-in part, wrote the code of OpeningActivity and CheckinActivity and did the xml of them.
-Selim Ã–zcan & Mehmet SanisoÄŸlu: Also worked on markers of map and wrote the pages of places.
+Selim Özcan & Mehmet Sanisoðlu: Also worked on markers of map and wrote the pages of places.

 We all worked together and helped each other's parts.